Ethniu: Name

 Ethniu is a fine example of the difficulty of conducting research into Irish mythology.
-Her oldest version of her name is probably Ethliu or Ethniu, giving rise to the modern Irish name Eithne.
+The oldest version of her name is probably Ethliu or Ethniu, giving rise to the modern Irish name Eithne.
 However thanks to changes in the Irish language, the lack of standardised spelling for many centuries, and attempts to anglicise the name, variations have arisen.
-Linguistic ignorance has further confused the issue: the genitive form of Ethniu is Ethnenn (modern Eithneann) and the genitive of Ethliu is Ethlenn/Ethlinn (modern Eithleann/Eithlinn), as in mac Ethlenn ("Ethliu's son").
+Linguistic ignorance has further confused the issue: the genitive form of Ethniu is Ethnenn (modern Eithneann) and the genitive of Ethliu is Ethlenn/Ethlinn (modern Eithleann, Eithlinne), as in mac Ethlenn ("Ethliu's son").
 This genitive has often been taken for a nominative, or a mistaken nominative has been inferred.

 Variations and anglicizations include: Ethnea, Eithliu, Ethlend, Ethnen, Ethlenn, Ethnenn, Ethne, Aithne, Enya, Lily, Aine, Ena, Etney, Eithnenn, Eithlenn, Eithna, Ethni, Edlend, and Edlenn.

 In the "Wooing of Étaín", we are told that Eithne's other name is Boand and in the Banshenchas Ethniu's "true name" is revealed to be Feada.